 An introduction to the physical sciences including topics from geology, introductory chemistry, and astronomy.
-Designed for the non-science major, this course has a lab component and will meet for three hours each week.
+Designed for the non-science major.
+This course has a laboratory component and will meet for three (3) hours each week.

 PHS 112.
 Physical Science II.
 3 hours.
 Sp.